 It’s also possible to avoid the ATM fees your own bank charges when you withdraw cash in Greece, or any other country of the world.

-The trick is to open a Transferwise Multi-Currency Account and send the money to it first.
-The funds are there within a few minutes and you can then with withdraw the money using your Transferwise debit card.
+The trick is to open a Wise Multi-Currency Account and send the money to it first.
+The funds are there within a few minutes and you can then with withdraw the money using your Wise debit card.

 I’ve been using my account for over a year—every week.
 It saves me a fortune on fees.
 Based on my own experience, I recommend the account 100%.

-You can get more information about the Multi-Currency Account HERE
+You can get more information about the Wise Multi-Currency Account HERE

 – – – – –